port-labs/port-docs/docs/self-service-actions/Advanced Form Configurations/index.md

 ![Cluster And Namespace Action](../../../static/img/software-catalog/blueprint/userPropertiesModal.png)

-:point_up: these are only the namespaces that associated with the logged in user's teams. :point_up:
+:point_up: these are only the namespaces that associated with the logged-in user's teams. :point_up:

 #### Using data from the entity that the action is being executed on (for day-2 or delete actions only)